bitmonk8/dosatsu-cpp/Examples/README.md

-# CppGraphIndex Examples
+# Dosatsu Examples

-This directory contains comprehensive examples and analysis tools for the CppGraphIndex project, demonstrating C++ language features and providing tools to verify correct analysis.
+This directory contains comprehensive examples and analysis tools for the Dosatsu project, demonstrating C++ language features and providing tools to verify correct analysis.

 ## Directory Structure